ash-williams/SearchTool/README.md

 or run the provided `MAKEFILE`.

+### Set up the Custom Search API
+This application runs on top of Google's Custom Search API (CSE).
+For instructions on how to set up CSE, consult the user guide in `/docs`

-### Connecting to the database
+### Updating the config file
-Next, edit `db_config.json`, located in the config directory.
-Add the path to your database, and your desired database name.
+Next, edit `config.json`, located in the config directory.
+Add the path to your database, your desired database name, API key and search engine ID.

 ```
 {
 	"db_url": "mongodb://127.0.0.1/",
-	"db_client": "relevance-querying"
+	"db_client": "searchtool",
+	"api_key": " api key ",
+	"search_engine_id": " search engine id "
 }
 ```